 Contact our Charlotte violent crimes attorney for a consultation.
 Call our Charlotte law office at 704-376-9376 or e-mail us.

 There is too much at stake and Attorney Connelly understands that.
-He will use his extensive experience and knowledge to have the evidence against you thrown out based on an illegal search and seizure, arrange a favorable plea bargain, or argue on your behalf in front of a judge and jury.
+He will use his extensive experience and knowledge to try to have the evidence against you thrown out based on an illegal search and seizure, arrange a favorable plea bargain, or argue on your behalf in front of a judge and jury.

 Attorney Connelly is prepared to aggressively defend you against any criminal charge including: